 "Firm faves of ours, their approach to pop is fun and frenetic; twisting 90s R'n'B and 00s maximalist production.
 Baillie Jnr colourfully mixes live and programmed drums, as fizzing synth leads dart in & out, while Wilkinson’s melody lines act as the anchor, offering sleek, charismatic verses and ballsy chorus singalongs… Live, they give us pure heat from the very first bar; it’s a brave band who lets Bossy Love open for them” THE SKINNY

-Comprising Scottish producer, songwriter and drummer John Baillie Jr, and Australian vocalist and songwriter Amandah Wilkinson, the enigmatic duo, now known as Bossy Love, first crossed paths sharing a bill with The Futureheads in 2008.
-Wilkinson was performing with the indie-pop outfit Operator Please, who were at the time, according to The Guardian, “the biggest thing to come out of Australia in years.”
-As the band’s lead vocalist and guitarist, Wilkinson released two albums on Virgin/EMI, complete with top-ten singles and a coveted Aria award (think Aussie Grammys).
-Wilkinson had also just signed to Sony ATV and was honing her top-lining skills working with some of the world’s biggest pop-producers.
-Baillie Jr was there as the drummer, co-lead vocalist and producer of the self-dubbed “Fight Pop” sextet, Danananakroyd.
-Equally successful, with two albums under their belt and their debut described by Pitchfork as “liable to unite moshers and librarians”, Danananakroyd’s music had gone on to soundtrack HBO’s Girls and FIFA, while they toured the world with Bloc Party, Kaiser Chiefs and Arctic Monkeys.
+Comprising Scottish producer/songwriter/drummer John Baillie Jnr, and Australian vocalist/songwriter Amandah Wilkinson, the enigmatic duo now known as Bossy Love first crossed paths sharing a bill in Dundee.
+Wilkinson was the lead vocalist & guitarist with indie-pop Operator Please, who were, according to The Guardian, “the biggest thing to come out of Australia in years,” complete with two top-ten albums on Virgin and a coveted Aria award (think Aussie Grammys).
+Baillie Jr was there with self-dubbed “Fight Pop” sextet, Danananakroyd, who had two albums described by Pitchfork as “liable to unite moshers and librarians” and were touring the world with Bloc Party and Arctic Monkeys.

 With this live show, Bossy Love have supported Kelis, Tank & The Bangas, Metronomy and Alma.
-Following their sold-out, debut headline UK tour, Bossy Love were invited to perform at a host of festivals; including The Edinburgh Fringe, The Great Escape and Glastonbury, where their set was televised by the BBC.
-Bossy Love were invited back by the BBC to perform on their Quay Sessions this summer, which was subsequently broadcast across BBC radio and TV channels.
-At The Great Escape Festival last year, Clash Magazine announced "Bossy Love steal the first day", while The 405 predicted; " the most memorable stage performance of the weekend... the festival might not be big enough for them next year."
+Following their sold-out, debut headline UK tour, Bossy Love were invited to perform at a host of festivals last year; including Glastonbury, where their set was televised by the BBC, and Bossy Love were invited back by the BBC to perform on their televised Quay Sessions show.
+At The Great Escape Festival, Clash Magazine announced "Bossy Love steal the first day", while The 405 predicted; "the most memorable stage performance of the weekend... the festival might not be big enough for them next year."

-Finally home from tour, last year Bossy Love were awarded funding by the Scottish arts body Creative Scotland to build their studio in Glasgow, and have duly spent the last few months holed-up, recording new music.
-Baillie Jr also found time to produce the Kiss & Tell album for fellow Glaswegians, Babe, which was nominated for the lauded Scottish Album Of The Year 2018 award.
+Finally home from tour last year, Bossy Love were awarded funding by the Scottish arts body Creative Scotland to build their studio in Glasgow, and have duly spent the last few months holed-up, recording new music.
+Baillie Jr also found time to produce the Kiss & Tell album for fellow Glaswegians, Babe, which was nominated for the lauded Scottish Album Of The Year 2018 award (think Scottish Mercury Prize).